lvXuankg/project_mini_1/README.md

+# Hi There
-Project to practice my html, css syntax
+**<br>Project to practice my html, css syntax**
-There's you can see it: https://project-mini-1-orcin.vercel.app/ update to section five
+- There's you can see it: https://project-mini-1-orcin.vercel.app/
+- update to section five
-No video
+- No video yet
-the web i used to clone: https://mobirise.com/extensions/softwarem4/software-app/
+- the web i used to clone: https://mobirise.com/extensions/softwarem4/software-app/